Certified Local Government (CLG) Program

 SHPO staff is available to provide ongoing technical assistance.
 SHPO staff may present training sessions, attend historic commission meetings to answer questions directly and provide commission members with informational materials.

 To participate in the CLG Program, local governments must meet several minimum requirements which are fully detailed in CLG PROGRAM GUIDELINES (PDF DOWNLOAD).
 Broadly, these requirements include:

-Maintaining a publicly-available list & map of locally-designated historic properties
+- Maintaining a publicly-available list and map of locally-designated historic properties

 Can a Local Government Opt Out of the CLG Program?